 Leigh Ann Joel

-Leigh Ann joined Regional Midwifery in March 2012, and describes her career as a calling and knew when she was nine years old that she wanted to deliver babies.
-She completed her BSN at the University of Massachusetts at Amherst in 1991, and worked as an L&D, and Women’s Health RN and childbirth educator until she graduated from Baystate Medical Center’s Nurse Midwifery Education program in Springfield, MA in 1999.
+Leigh Ann joined Regional Midwifery in 2012.
+She describes her career as a calling and knew when she was nine years old that she wanted to deliver babies.
+She completed her BSN at the University of Massachusetts at Amherst and worked as a RN and childbirth educator.
+She graduated from Baystate Medical Center’s Nurse Midwifery Education program in Springfield, MA in 1999.

 Mary Ellen Lowry